Fakamoto/agentics/README.md

     embedding("Hi there!")
 )

-# Rank texts by similarity
+# Rank texts by similarity (returns IDs by default)
 reference = embedding("Hello, how are you?")
 candidates = embedding([
     "Good morning, how's it going?",